-Kids at college are often in shared accommodations with limited living space, so traditional furniture may not be the best option for their life style.
+Kids at college are often in shared accommodations with limited living space, so traditional furniture may not be the best option for their lifestyle.
 However, all students need a desk or at least a work surface, if for nothing more than to pile their books and clothes on.
-Here's an idea for an easy to make, space saving desk that can be modified to suit virtually any sized living space.
-It provides a good-sized workspace, doesn't require any special tools or advanced woodworking skills and when it's time to move it's easy to take apart.
-Plus, as an added bonus, one person can carry the desk.
+Here's an idea for an easy-to-make, space-saving desk that you can modify to suit virtually any sized living space.
+It provides a good-sized workspace, doesn't require any special tools or advanced woodworking skills, and when it's time to move, it's easy to take apart.
+Plus, as a bonus, one person can carry the desk.

-Cut (or have cut) a piece of MDF to 2' x 4'.
-In reality, the board can be cut to any size but 2' x 4' is a good sized working surface and it is easily accommodated using standard dimension building materials.
-It's also manageable for one person to carry and your local lumberyard or home store can probably cut it to size for you if you don't have the necessary equipment.
+Cut (or have cut) a piece of MDF to 2x4.
+In reality, you can cut the board to any size, but 2x4 is a good-sized working surface, and it is easily accommodated using standard dimension building materials.
+It's also manageable for one person to carry, and your local lumberyard or home store can probably cut it to size for you if you don't have the necessary equipment.